 I add a bit of natural preservative to make sure that the spray won’t get contaminated.
 A good, eco-certified choice is Leucidal Liquid which can be obtained online and should be used according to instructions (usually at about 2% rate of the entire volume of the finished product). with this preservative, you can be sure that the spray will last at least a month.

 If not using the preservative, keep your after-sun spray in the fridge and use it within two weeks for best results.

 Distilled from the flowers of the Calendula officinalis plant, our Organic Calendula Hy… [More]

 I hope, you found this helpful.
-Let me know how your summer is going and whether you know any other good remedies for parched, sunburned skin.
+Let me know how your summer is going and whether you know of any other good remedies for parched, sunburned skin.
 And next time, please use sunscreen🙂